By Nigel Wynn

 Handmade in London, this attractive, sturdy little bag has oodles of vintage appeal.
 A shoulder bag or clutch off the bike, thanks to interchangeable leather straps of different lengths which all joing together.
 Substantial poppers keep the contents of the bag safe while the inside, with its colourful lining, has space for purse, phone and a few day essentials.

 An über-stylish, all-leather, serious piece of British craftsmanship for toting tipples.
 It carries a premium price-tag but you get an item of beauty to bedeck your bicycle.
-Three smooth buckled leather straps affix the bag on to handlebars (minimalist steel-framed and wide handlebars only) and stem, with two further buckles to the main compartment.
-Not easy to open or reach inside while riding, and it’s not an item you’d leave unattended in town.
+Three smooth buckled leather straps affix the bag onto handlebars (minimalist steel-framed and wide handlebars only) and stem, with two further buckles to the main compartment.
+Not easy to open or reach inside while riding, and it’s not an item you'd leave unattended in town.
 Also a faff to unbuckle, this is an adornment of form.
-Dimensions: L36cm x D10cm.

 With its hard-wearing, unisex vintage appeal, the Zipped Roll is eminently sturdy with its 100 per cent waterproof cotton duck and chromed leather.
 The lack of carrying handle, and straps fastened inside the bag by fiendishly fiddly buckles mean, like similar bar bags, its place is on the bike.

 Fits neatly on uncluttered handlebars only, while gaining access via flap and zip en-route may take practice.
 Nominally a saddlebag, longer straps for handlebars (20cm-plus) are available from Carradice from £5.

 Ortlieb Ultimate 6 Compact